cakirogluozan/salesforecasting/Data Analysis.md

 ### Data Analysis
 In this file, the given data will be anaylized before fitting.

+1- Stores Analysis
+2- Training Dataframe Analysis

 #### Stores Analysis
 In the stores.csv file, there are several information columns for each store in Retail Stores. stores.csv dataframe can be shown as below.